Specy/asm-editor/README.md

 * expressions (like `$FF*10`) and many immediate representations.

 # Benchmarks
-The interpreter runs at round 3mhz on the browser and 11mhz natively, it will be improved in the future.
+The interpreter runs at round 7mhz on the browser and 30mhz natively (on my machine).
 You can benchmark your own code by running a loop and then read the js console, the total time of each execution is shown